uvalib/shakespeare/_news/README.md

 the file.
 (See example.html contents.)

-Link and copy lines in a news article file are expected; thus HTML will be generated for those sections whether these fields does not exist or are empty strings.
+Link and copy lines in a news article file are expected; thus HTML will be generated for those sections whether these fields do not exist or are empty strings.

 Subtitle and published_date are optional; thus they can be missing from the